graasp/docs/blog/unlisted/unlisted-staging-updates.md

 | audio/flac          | 🆕 support added    | <0.05%         |
 | audio/midi          | ❌ no support        | <0.05%         |
 | audio/x-ms-wma      | ❌ no support        | <0.05%         |

+## Builder

+- Update icons to fit the new design
+- Add a helper text in the publication page that reminds users they can use the "Enter" key to quickly create tags.

+## Account

+- A not-found page was added
+- **Support Arabic**: users who select the arabic language will now enjoy a right-to-left interface.
+Feedback welcome.
+- Small bug fixes and translation updates.

+## Analytics

+- Fixed a small issue related to how actions are counted in the interface.

+## Miscellaneous bug fixes

+- **Etherpad export**: It is now possible to export an etherpad document.
+- Small fixes and updates.

 <!-- Generic message -->